 Halon is still used in many applications.
 From protecting computer rooms throughout the electronics industry, to numerous military applications on ships and even on commercial aircraft, Halon is an integral and unparalleled fire-extinguishing agent.
 Halon 1211 fire extinguishers play a vital role in protecting peoples’ lives as well as property including homes, automobiles and boats.

 Contrary to popular belief, Halon does not remove oxygen from the air, but rather displaces the oxygen.
 When Halon is discharged on a fire, it breaks the chemical chain reaction.
-This accounts for most of its fire fighting properties the other properties come from the cooling effect of the expanding gas.
-Because of these properties, Halon can be used in an occupied space.
+This accounts for most of its fire fighting properties.
+The other properties come from the cooling effect of the expanding gas.
+Because of this, Halon can be safely used in an occupied space.

 What clean agents and fire protection products does A-Gas buy and sell?